nrwl/nx/docs/shared/recipes/nx-release/automatically-version-with-conventional-commits.md

-# Automatic Versioning with Conventional Commits
+# Automatically Version with Conventional Commits

 If you wish to bypass the versioning prompt, you can configure Nx Release to defer to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard to determine the version bump automatically.
 This is useful for automating the versioning process in a CI/CD pipeline.

-## Enabling Automatic Versioning
+## Enable Automatic Versioning

 To enable automatic versioning via conventional commits, set the `release.version.conventionalCommits` property to `true` in `nx.json`: